AlexLittlejohn/Weight/README.md

 # Weight

 A weight tracking app written using [ReSwift](https://github.com/ReSwift/ReSwift).
-This app is mostly just an excercise for learning and trying new things.
+This app is mostly just an exercise for learning and trying new things.

 ### TODO: